Desserts

 4. Strain through a fine sieve in a clean bowl, add the vanilla and salt, stir to combine and chill for 4 hours minimum or up to overnight.

-5. Once your custard has chilled, (make sure you read the instructions on your ice cream machine in case you have to place the insert in the freezer overnight) add the strawberries in a blender and blend until smooth.
+5. Once your custard has chilled (make sure you read the instructions on your ice cream machine in case you have to place the insert in the freezer overnight), add the strawberries to a blender and blend until smooth.

-6. Strain the berry puree through a fine sieve in the same bowl as the custard.
-Give everything a good whisk to combine it all together, place it in your ice cream machine, and freeze according to manufacture’s instructions.
+6. Strain the berry puree through a fine sieve into the same bowl as the custard.
+Give everything a good whisk to combine it all, place it in your ice cream machine, and freeze according to the manufacturer’s instructions.